 Learning Material Development and School Support Officer

-Learning Material Development and School Support Officer (at the rank of Assistant Lecturer) (2 posts) in the Centre for Advancement of Chinese Language Education and Research (CACLER) within the Faculty of Education (Ref: 201801049) (to commence as soon as possible until July 31, 2021, on a fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal)
+Learning Material Development and School Support Officer (at the rank of Assistant Lecturer) in the Centre for Advancement of Chinese Language Education and Research (CACLER) within the Faculty of Education (Ref.: 494185) (to commence as soon as possible until July 31, 2021, on a fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal)

-The appointees will work for a project providing support for non-Chinese speaking kindergarten children to learn Chinese.
-They will be responsible for:
+The appointee will work for a project providing support for non-Chinese speaking kindergarten children to learn Chinese.

 - design various learning and teaching materials that cater to the needs of both non-Chinese speaking and Chinese-speaking children in kindergartens;

-- collaborate with school teachers to implement learning and teaching with the materials developed, by conducting collaborative lesson planning, lesson observation, and post lesson debriefing to build teachers’ capacity;
+- collaborate with school teachers to implement learning and teaching with the materials developed, by conducting collaborative lesson planning, lesson observation, and post-lesson debriefing to build teachers’ capabilities;

 - conduct data collection to review the effectiveness of the learning materials and classroom instructions;